-We have been talking this week about holding on to memories.
 Though the pain of loss seems impossible, people somehow manage to use their memories and their grief to create astounding things, large and small.
-We wanted to wrap up this week by sharing some unique ways that real people are remembering someone who has died.
+When thinking about the ways you honor and remember your loved one, you may be someone who stays in small, private, ways.
+But if you are looking for bigger ways, we think that seeing what others have done can serve as inspiration (even if their projects are bigger than you might take on!).
+So we’re sharing some unique ways that real people are remembering someone who has died.

 The Lavender Princess by Kirsty Mitchell

-If you have made this far in the post you may be feeling a bit overwhelmed by the scope of the memorials above.
-The funny thing is we often stumble on small, everyday tributes that are equally as inspiring and healing.
 Dear Photograph is a site worth checking out.
 Grieving or not, it is a really cool concept.
 The site’s subtitle pretty much sums it up: “take a picture of a picture, from the past, in the present”.
 Some of the photos mourn loss, some celebrate change, and all remind us just how much the past and the present are deeply intertwined.
 One of these days I will do this (and maybe I will even blog about it . . .).
 In the meantime check out the amazing ways people are remembering those they have lost on the site.
-Click on the picture below to visit their site.

 You were taken one month before these two love birds were married.
 He was a decorated World War ll Veteran and she was a wonderful mother to his nine wonderful children.
 If they’d been given just a few more moments to spend being wrapped up in each other’s arms, they would’ve celebrated sixty-six years of marriage this year.
 Still, every night before she falls asleep, she whispers “I love you”…to the empty space next to her in bed.

 Checking out these amazing tributes is one of our favorite pastimes, so please leave a comment if have a memorial you want to share or one that has inspired you.

 For more tips on memorializing loved ones, check out the following articles:

 - Four Easy, Last-Minute Ideas For Memorializing Loved Ones This Holiday